 Our 2018-19 Mississippi Advocacy Committee is composed of individuals from across the state with different occupations, who have a great interest in advocating for policy change for heart-health issues.
 Throughout the year, we will introduce some of our members.
 Today, we'd like you to meet Jan Collins of Madison.

 hero_image_alt_text===Photo of Jan

 Occupation: Executive Director of the Madison County Business League & Foundation

 How long have you been a volunteer with the American Heart Association?
-Three years
+Four years

 Who or what inspires you to help and volunteer your time to the work of the American Heart Association?
 I attended a Go Red For Women luncheon and was touched by the personal stories of survival and the success of the American Heart Association's efforts.

 What heart-healthy issue is most important to you and why?
 Raising awareness among women of the warning signs of heart attacks and stroke, and how they differ from men’s warning signs.
 My mother, father and mother-in-law all died of heart disease and my husband was diagnosed with two blocked arteries before his death in a car crash.